Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 }, [])
 ```

 Save the file and test your application.
 It should work as expected.

 Next, let’s see how the `useEffect` handles the logic of the `componentDidUpdate` and `componentWillUnmount`.

 ### Starting with the `componentDidUpdate`,

 Remember that component gets updated when there is/are state or prop changes, thereby trigger re-rendering.
 If you take a look at the `src/components/Header.js` file, we are using this lifecycle method to update the DOM whenever there is prop change.
 This happens every time the checkbox is clicked.

-To apply this logic using the Hook,

-Let’s start by converting the component to a function-based.
+To apply this logic using the Hook, let’s start by converting the component to a function-based.

 ```jsx
 import React from "react"